 How to enable automatic downloads for music, books, and apps with iTunes in the Cloud

-How to enable automatic downloads for music, movies, books, and apps on your iPhone and iPad
+How to enable automatic downloads for music, books, and apps on your iPhone and iPad

 - Launch the Settings app on your iPhone or iPad.

-- Under the Automatic Downloads section, turn On the options you'd like to be automatically download.
+- Under the Automatic Downloads section, turn On the options for the types of content you'd like to download automatically.